run-ai/docs/docs/Researcher/user-interface/workspaces/overview.md

 A workspace is associated with a specific Run:ai project (internally: a Kubernetes namespace).
 A researcher can create multiple workspaces under a specific project.

-Researchers can view and use only workspaces that are created under projects they are assigned to.
+Researchers can only view and use workspaces that are created under projects they are assigned to.

 ![](img/grid.png)

 Workspaces can be created with just a few clicks of a button.
-See [Workspace creation](#xxx).
+See [Workspace creation](create/workspace.md).

 Workspaces can be stopped and started to save expensive resources without losing complex environment configurations.

-Only when a workspace is in status active (see also [Workspace Statuses](./statuses.md)) does is consume resources.
+Only when a workspace is in status active (see also [Workspace Statuses](./statuses.md)) does it consume resources.

 When the workspace is active it exposes the connections to the tools (for example, A Jupyter notebook) within the workspace (See also [Connect to a tool](#xxx)).